opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 This software is not included in the sample image and must be installed by user.

-**NOTE:** This image will be updated only in case, that new features related to yardstick integration will be added to the vswitchperf.
+**NOTE:** This image will be updated only in case, that new features related to yardstick integration will be added to the ViNePerf.

 Preparation of custom VM image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, any Linux distribution supported by vswitchperf can be used as
+In general, any Linux distribution supported by ViNePerf can be used as
-a base image for vswitchperf.
+a base image for ViNePerf.
 One of the possibilities is to modify vloop-vnf
 image, which can be downloaded from `<http://artifacts.opnfv.org/vswitchperf.html/>`__
 (see :ref:`vloop-vnf`).

 Please follow the :ref:`vsperf-installation` to
-install vswitchperf inside vloop-vnf image.
-As vswitchperf will be run in
+install ViNePerf inside vloop-vnf image.
+As ViNePerf will be run in
 trafficgen mode, it is possible to skip installation and compilation of OVS,
 QEMU and DPDK to keep image size smaller.